nginxinc/template-repository/SUPPORT.md

 For a comprehensive list of all NGINX directives, check out <https://nginx.org>.

-For a comprehensive list of admin and deployment guides for all NGINX products, check out <https://docs.nginx.com>.
+For a comprehensive list of administration and deployment guides for all NGINX products, check out <https://docs.nginx.com>.

 ### Mailing List